nextcloud/documentation/admin_manual/configuration_files/external_storage_configuration_gui.rst

 .. figure:: external_storage/images/user_mounts.png
    :alt: Checkboxes to allow users to mount external storage services.

-Adding Files to External Storages
+Adding files to external storages
 ---------------------------------

 We recommend configuring the background job **Webcron** or